obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

 > [!FAQ]- Q11: I'm an academic researcher and I use Obsidian for my research work.
 Do I need a commercial license?
 > If your research involves producing a commercial product (e.g., if your research contributes to revenue-generating commercial activities), you need a commercial license for your usage.
 If your research does not contribute to a commercial product, or if your research has not yet led to commercial activities, you do not need a license.

-> [!FAQ]- Q12: I work for a Government or an arms-length governmental agency.
+> [!FAQ]- Q12: I work for a government or an arm's length body or agency.
 Do I need a commercial license?
 > Yes, you need a commercial license.
 From our EULA, if you use Obsidian for commercial use, you must obtain a commercial license.
 Commercial use is defined as using Obsidian for "work-related activities in a company with two (2) or more employees".
 The EULA's revenue-generating clause exempts non-profit organizations.

 > [!FAQ]- Q13: I use Obsidian during work for things like writing down team processes and taking notes for team meetings.
 Do I need a commercial license?